harshalubale4/Movie-Con/README.md

 # _Movie Con_

-It is a Website that helps a user to Review different types of Movies across the Web and also helps get to know about some Trending Movies and Tv Shows.
+It is a Website that helps a user to Review Movies of different Genres across the Web and also helps get to know about some Trending Movies and Tv Shows.

 ## Live Preview
 [🎞️Movie Con](https://movieconvjti.netlify.app/)